3gstudent/p0wnedShell/README.md

   </Target>

 ```
-Success to run calc.exe,but the build blocked.Like this:
+Success to run calc.exe,but the build blocked.We must kill calc.exe,then build success.Like this:

 ![Alt text](http://static.wooyun.org/upload/image/201606/2016060310195961687.gif "gif1")